WinterAxis/ESV-MD-Bible/The_Bible_esv/60_1_Peter/1_Pet_1.md

 for "All flesh is like grass and all its glory like the flower of grass.
 The grass withers, and the flower falls,

 ###### 25
 but the word of the Lord remains forever."
-And this word is the good news that was preached to you. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And this word is the good news that was preached to you.

 ***